 - I skipped the batter and fry step and just pan seared the cubes.
 If you want a bit more crunch on your chicken you can coat the chicken cubes in a zip-top plastic bag with about 3 to 4 tablespoons cornstarch.
 Then, increase the amount of oil in your skillet to at least 1/3 cup and drain any remaining oil before adding the sauce.

 - I used a bottle of prepared General Tso's sauce from Aldi.
 That's not cheating, that's a shortcut!
+(Scroll down for a homemade sauce recipe, too!)

 What if I can't find a bottle of prepared sauce?